Exceptional Cases of Genome Variation

 - Marc Greenblatt (Burlington, VT, USA)

-We invite abstracts to be submitted to the meeting within the theme of "Genotypes and Intermediate Phenotypes".
-Due to the early start of the ASHG meeting this year two to three selected abstracts within the theme will be given the opportunity to present in a rapid-fire presentation.
-These abstracts may also present a poster during the coffee break.
-Due to time limitations, all other abstracts can be accepted as poster presentations only.
+We invite abstracts to be submitted to the meeting within the theme of "Exceptional Cases".
+You may be given the opportunity for an oral presentation, a rapid-fire presentation or a poster presentation depending on how close to the theme your abstract is.
 Abstracts within the theme will be given priority presentations.
 Please follow instructions on the Abstract page.

 Keynote Speakers & Topics